Get A Master's In Ocean Engineering

-Florida Tech’s unique community offers students seeking a master’s in ocean engineering access to numerous environment-oriented private companies, as well as the 45th Weather Squadron of the United States Air Force, NASA Kennedy Space Center, Hubbs Sea World Research Institute, Harbor Branch Oceanographic Institution, the Marine Resources Council, and the National Weather Service.
-Students meet and interact with professionals from these organizations who often guide students through projects, provide internships and work at Florida Tech as adjunct faculty.
+Florida Tech’s unique community offers students seeking a master’s in ocean engineering access to numerous environment-oriented private companies.
+Students meet and interact with professionals from many prominent local organizations, who often guide students through projects, provide internships, and work at Florida Tech as adjunct faculty.
 This makes for a special educational opportunity.

 Master’s in ocean engineering students benefit from the vast experience Florida Tech professors bring to the classroom.
 With expertise in a variety of areas, including materials, composites, anti-biofouling, corrosion control, underwater and surface vehicles, and ocean energy, the faculty is on the cutting-edge of their fields.
 Small class sizes allow professors to provide one-on-one mentoring in collaborative learning and research experiences using the latest body of knowledge to prepare students for employment.

-Other ocean engineering graduate programs may not have the intimate, focused environment Florida Tech offers – where professors mentor students, class sizes are small and there is an opportunity for hands-on internships and research in some of the most diverse coastal environments in the world.
-Florida Tech’s multidisciplinary program is one of the only ocean engineering master’s degree programs that offers training in ocean engineering, naval architecture, oceanography, meteorology, environmental science and coastal management.
+Other ocean engineering graduate programs may not have the intimate, focused environment Florida Tech offers—where professors mentor students, class sizes are small and there is an opportunity for hands-on internships and research in some of the most diverse coastal environments in the world.